Crowxar/PersonalToolbox/README.md

 # PersonalToolbox
-PersonalToolbox to be made with tkinter, ttkbootstrap, and others

-This is a test for git commit
-Test 2

-Documents\YourApplication
-Program Files Directory: Many applications install their executable files (exe files) and associated libraries in the Program Files directory.
-For example, C:\Program Files\YourApplication.

-%APPDATA%\YourApplication\Database
-AppData Directory: User-specific data, settings, and caches are often stored in the %APPDATA% directory.
-For example, C:\Users\Username\AppData\Roaming\YourApplication.

-- Your name

-- Project title

-- Links to website & social media

-- Contact details
+This is an application made with tkinter, ttkbootstrap, and others modules.
+The intent of the project is to create an "all in one" application full of tools that I can use to help design other applications.

+## Currently Developing
+GUI

+## Planned

+Color Picker